peterkappus/ck-hugo/content/music-videos/_index.md

 ---

-<p class="lead">A selection of music and videos featuring Carol Kappus on Celtic Harp.</p>
+<p class="lead">A selection of music and videos featuring Carol Kappus on Celtic Harp.
+Check out her <a href="https://www.youtube.com/channel/UC5qj9r5ziOtseNLmw26zm0A" target="_blank">YouTube Channel</a> for more.</p>

 <div class="row music">